 In this list, we have compiled seven of the best industrial sewing machines currently available on the market.
 Now the pricing is as per the day this list was posted, so it may vary slightly if you are reading it at a later date.

-The first entry on this list is the JUKI DDL-8700 from the well known Japanese brand Juki.
+The first entry on this list is the JUKI DDL-8700 from the well-known Japanese brand Juki.
 The company has been around for over 80 years in the sewing industry; they know how to make a reliable machine that means business.

 This model is impressive as it has a stitch speed of 5500 SPM, which is five times that of a standard sewing machine.
 This kind of speed is achievable only because of its powerful servo motor great for commercial as well as household uses.

-This machine weighs in about 30 pounds with dimensions measuring 48 x 20 x 48 inches.
+This machine weighs about 30 pounds with dimensions measuring 48 x 20 x 48 inches.
 Compared to other machines, it is very light and portable up to an extent.

 One of the critical features that compel people to buy this machine is the combination of insane speed and the quiet servo motor.
 This model is silent for an industrial machine and will not wake up your neighbors or be a nuisance to anyone in your house.
 This machine is a high shank meaning it measures approximately 1 1/4″ from the screw to the bottom of the foot.
 A low shank machine measures about 3/4″ from the screw to the bottom of the foot.

 This is a single needle machine with a stitch width of 5 mm implementing a straight stitching process, which is specially designed for lightweight and intermediate materials.
 So you won’t get a good result if you start using it on hard materials like leather or flannel.
-And due to its high speed and silent operation, the machine does vibrate a lot on unsecure sure faces.
+And due to its high speed and silent operation, the machine does vibrate a lot on unsecured sure faces.

 - The noise produced is very less.